Kewejuankenobie/kewetext/README.md

 ```shell
 kewetext <file>
 ```
-To run Kewetext with a a new file, run:
+To run Kewetext with a new file, run:
 ```shell
 kewetext
 ```